nickthurston9/Looksie/README.md

 	╚══════╝ ╚═════╝  ╚═════╝ ╚═╝  ╚═╝╚══════╝╚═╝╚══════╝

-Looksie is a python script that asks what you would like to search for and then runs search queries against:
+Looksie is a Python script that asks what you would like to search for and then runs search queries against:

 - Google
 - DuckDuckGo